-Schrems' lawsuit against Facebook single-handedly torpedoed the 15 year old, transatlantic Safe Harbor agreement that processed the data of 4,400 firms, some \$250 billion annually.
+Schrems' 2013 lawsuit against Facebook single-handedly torpedoed the 15 year old, transatlantic Safe Harbor agreement that processed the data of 4,400 firms, some \$250 billion annually.
 Indeed Schrems' lawsuits are referenced in the brinkmanship of European Parliament, a resolution to end the faithfully negotiated Privacy Shield by September 1, 2018 if the US does not submit to its demands.
-Many privacy activists are fueled by post-Snowden animus for the US government and would likely organization to make complaint against a US federal agency.
+Many privacy activists are fueled by post-Snowden animus for the US government and could organize a GDPR complaint against a US federal agency with data from European subjects.
 We already see the automation of complaints-using technology to spam data protection authorities and firms with thousands, if not millions, of complaints at once.
-In the submitted process of the submitted process of the submitted process of the submitted process.
+Indeed government agencies may be the some of the most vulnerable entities under the GDPR.

 In addition to these concerns, there are legal and administrative issues.
 The GDPR assumes that regulatory authorities have more information than consumers and firms and therefore know better how to order transactions in the marketplace.
 All the same, the GDPR imposes massive new responsibility on regulators without a concurrent increase in training or funding.
-EU data supervisors must wear many hats, including "ombudsman, auditor, consultant, educator, policy adviser, negotiator, and enforcer."
+Under EU data supervisors must wear many hats, including "ombudsman, auditor, consultant, educator, policy adviser, negotiator, and enforcer."
 Furthermore, the GDPR widens the gap between the high expectations for data protection and the low level of skills possessed by data supervisors charged with its implementation.
 There are certainly many talented individuals among these ranks, but the mastery of information communication technologies varies considerably among these professionals, especially as each nation's data protection authority is constituted differently.

 While the GDPR's purported goal is to ensure "fundamental rights," relatively few European users are aware of it.
-A UK survey71 found that 34 percent of respondents recognized the law, and even fewer knew what it covered.
-Europeans' dissatisfaction with EU politics is well documented.72 Indeed, voter turnout in European Parliament elections dwindled from 62 percent in 1979 to just 42 percent in 2014.73 This environment is conducive for the collective action74 of organized special interests to win over the
+A UK survey found that 34 percent of respondents recognized the law, and even fewer knew